 Selections from an Oral History of Policy and Advocacy in Developmental Disabilities as Reflected in the Life and Works of Gunnar Dybwad Ph.D.

-The Contribution of the Courts to the Renewal
+The Contribution of the Courts to the Renewal of the ADA

 Video courtesy of the Elizabeth M. Boggs Center on Developmental Disabilities, New Jersey's University Center for Excellence in Developmental Disabilities Education, Research, and Service.

 Voice over: Gunnar Dybwad, Professor Emeritus of Human Development, the Florence Himmler Graduate School for Advanced Studies in Social Welfare, Brandeis University, holds degrees in Law and Social Work which have enabled him to advocate nationally and internationally on behalf of persons with mental retardation.

 He has served as consultant throughout Europe, Central and South America.
 He has provided expert testimony in significant class action litigation involving persons with mental retardation.
 Dr. Dybwad served as Director of the National Association for Retarded Citizens from 1957 to 1964.

 He and his wife, Dr. Rosemary Dybwad, have received awards for outstanding service from the American Association on Mental Deficiency, the International League of Societies for the Mentally Handicapped, and, most recently, the Kennedy International Award for Leadership in Mental Retardation.

 Dr. Gunnar Dybwad: It may sound strange, but it is quite correct to say that individuals designated as mentally retarded led a lawless existence in the first half of this century in our country.